Asymptotic Consistency of $\alpha-$R\'enyi-Approximate Posteriors: Introduction

 We establish our main result in Theorem~\ref{thm:consistency} under mild regularity conditions.
-First, in Assumption~\ref{assume:prior} we assume that the prior distribution places positive mass in the neighborhood of the true parameter $\theta_0$ and that it is uniformly bounded.
+First, in Assumption~\ref{assume:prior} we assume that the prior distribution places positive mass in the neighborhood of the true parameter $\theta_0$, and that it is uniformly bounded.
 The former condition is a reasonable assumption to make - clearly, if the prior does not place any mass in the neighborhood of the true parameter (assuming one exists) then neither will the posterior.
 The uniform boundedness condition on the other hand is attendant to a loss of generality.
 In particular, we cannot assume certain heavy-tailed priors (such as Pareto) which might be important for some engineering applications.
 Second, we also make the mild assumption that the likelihood function is locally asymptotically normal (LAN) in Assumption~\ref{assume:lan}.
 This is a standard assumption that holds for a variety of statistical/stochastic models.
 However, while the LAN assumption will be critical for establishing the asymptotic consistency results, it is unclear if it is necessary as well.
-We observe that~\cite{WaBl2017} make a similar assumption in analyzing the consistency of \klvb.
-We note that any model $P_\theta$ that is twice differentiable in the parameter $\theta$ satisfies the LAN condition~\cite{vdV00}.
-The properties of the variational family are critical to the consistency result.
+We observe that~\citet{WaBl2017} make a similar assumption in analyzing the consistency of \klvb.
+We note that any model $P_\theta$ that is twice differentiable in the parameter $\theta$ satisfies the LAN condition~\citep{vdV00}.
+Also critical to the consistency result are the properties of the variational family.
 Assumption~\ref{assume:var} is a mild condition that insists on there existing Dirac delta distributions in an open neighborhood of the true parameter $\theta_0$.
-While it may appear that this condition is hard to verify, if the variational family consists of Gaussian distributions, for instance, then Dirac delta distributions are present at all points in the parameter space.
-Consequently, we assert that Assumption~\ref{assume:var} is easy to satisfy in practice.
-Next, we assume that the variational family contains `good sequences,' that are constructed so as to converge at the same rate as the true posterior (in sequence with the sample size) and the first moment of an element in the sequence is precisely the maximum likelihood estimator of the parameter (at a given sample size).
+This is usually easy to verify: if the variational family consists of Gaussian distributions, for instance, then Dirac delta distributions are present at all points in the parameter space.
+Next, we assume that the variational family contains `good sequences' that are constructed so as to converge at the same rate as the true posterior (in sequence with the sample size), with the first moment of an element in the sequence the maximum likelihood estimator of the parameter (at a given sample size).
 We also require the tails of the good sequence to bound the tails of the true posterior.
 We provide examples that verify the existence of good sequences in commonly used variational families, such as the mean-field family.

 The proof of Theorem~\ref{thm:consistency} is a consequence of a series of auxiliary results.
 First, in Lemma~\ref{lem:ndegen} we characterize $\alpha$-R\'enyi minimizers and show that the sequence must have a Dirac delta distribution at the true parameter $\theta_0$ in the large sample limit.\ Then, in Lemma~\ref{lem:subopt1} we argue that any convex combination of a Dirac delta distribution at the true parameter $\theta_0$ with any other distribution can not achieve zero $\alpha$-R\'enyi divergence in the limit. \ Next, we show in Proposition~\ref{prop:UBfin} that the $\alpha$-R\'enyi divergence between the true posterior and the closest variational approximator is bounded above in the large sample limit.\ We demonstrate this by showing that a `good sequence' of distributions (see Assumption~\ref{def:gsequence}) has asymptotically bounded $\alpha$-R\'enyi divergence, implying that the minimizers do as well.\ Note that this does not yet prove that the minimizing sequence converges to a Dirac delta distribution at $\theta_0$.